A single treatment with the potential

 Delivery of the enzyme that is deficient within cells in the CNS could provide a permanent source of secreted IDUA beyond the blood-brain barrier, allowing for long-term cross correction of cells throughout the CNS.

-We have begun screening subjects with MPS I for our RGX-111 Phase I clinical trial and expect to begin enrollment in Q4 2018.
+Subject recruitment has begun for our RGX-111 Phase I clinical trial and we expect to begin enrollment in 1H 2019.
 RGX-111 has received orphan drug product, rare pediatric disease and Fast Track designation from the FDA.